 The judiciary includes the Supreme Court of Russia, Constitutional Court, a system of lower courts in the republics, provinces, federal cities, and autonomous oblast, and district courts.
 The Supreme Court is the highest and final court of appeal and supervises all other judicial bodies.
 Consisting of 170 members, the Supreme Court is organized into a Judicial Panel for Civil Affairs, Judicial Panel for Criminal Affairs, and a Military Panel.
 The Constitutional Court consists of 11 judges and is responsible for judicial review, particularly the constitutionality of laws.
-All members of Russia's highest courts are appointed for life, nominated by the President, and appointed by the Federation Council.
+All members of Russia's highest courts are appointed for life, nominated by the President, and appointed by the Federation Council authoritarian executive.
+Politics today are dominated by United Russia, a political party formed in 2001 that supports President Putin.
+United Russia claims to be a centrist party with a platform based on free-market economics and wealth redistribution.
+However, Putin dominates politics and has gained power since coming to office in 2000, coopting the legislature and judiciary, forcing through approval to serve additional terms, and prohibiting international organizations from observing elections.
+Since the 2021 legislative election, United Russia has held a majority in the Duma, having won 326 seats, with the remaining 124 seats split between the opposition parties, which include the Communist Party of the Russian Federation, A Just Russia For Truth.
+Liberal Democratic Party.
+New People, and a few others.